The San Antonio Food Bank And Lockaway Storage Team Up To Feed The Community

 After doing the customary “weigh-in” at the Food Bank to determine how many meals these numbers translated to, it turns out that the Lockaway Storage San Antonio districts were able to donate 51,204 meals in total!

-Everyone was ecstatic to learn that they had almost doubled their meal total from the previous year!
+Everyone was ecstatic to learn that they had almost doubled their meal total from the previous year in 2018!
 However, they also wanted to know which team ended up collecting the most donations.
-The biggest contributor and winner of the most donations went to Chris Laswell and Mauricio Contreras of Lockaway Storage on Culebra road.
+The biggest contributor and winner of the most donations went to Lockaway Storage - Culebra.

 So how did they do it?
 Part of the Culebra team’s success came down to encouraging cash donations first, then filling their barrels with food items.

-“I know that cash donations alone at our location were around $1500.
-I was just trying to hit $1000 so anything over that I wasn’t paying attention to,” Chris said surprised.
+“I know that cash donations alone at our location were around $1,500.
+I was just trying to hit $1,000 so anything over that I wasn’t paying attention to,” they said surprised.
 “When it came to barrels, I just focused on filling up a couple barrels, so being the winner is pretty cool!”